Skip to content

 Driving advanced segmentation

 Custom fields can also be used as filters in your segment, allowing you to route contacts to different campaigns based on the event type.
-For example, you can pass "custom_1": "email_unsubscribed" in the webhook body, then filter your segment to only include contacts where Custom Field 1 is "email_unsubscribed".
+For example, you can pass "custom_1": "email_unsubscribed" in the API call body, then filter your segment to only include contacts where Custom Field 1 is "email_unsubscribed".

 💡 This is especially useful when replacing multiple flows that previously sent different postcards based on different triggers.
 Instead of multiple flow URLs, use one endpoint and differentiate with custom fields.